ji-chani/FSLAlphabetRecognition-PHCA/README.md

 ### Data Preparation
 - Download all codes and save in a directory/folder
-- Download the dataset from https://www.kaggle.com/datasets/japorton/fsl-dataset?resource=download (filename: _archive.zip_) in the same directory
+- Download the dataset from https://www.kaggle.com/datasets/japorton/fsl-dataset?resource=download (filename: _archive.zip_) and save in the same directory
 - Extract the folder in the zip file (foldername: _Collated_) and move in the directory
 - Run the [rename_dataset.py](BreadcrumbsFSLAlphabetRecognition-PHCA/rename_dataset.py) file to rename the dataset filenames.
 You should expect a new folder named _FSL_images_ containing subfolders with images
 - Compress the new folder into a zip file (filename: _FSL_images_static.zip_)